 Dr. Bartel is also a professor of biology at the Massachusetts Institute of Technology and a member of the Whitehead Institute for Biomedical Research.

-We may never know what primordial molecule gave birth to the very first organisms on Earth, yet accumulating evidence indicates that RNA is a strong contender—a single type of molecule that might have been the chief carrier of genetic information and the chief catalyst of replication.
-And this hypothesis—known by its shorthand name, "RNA World"—appears increasingly plausible because of the work of David Bartel.
+We may never know what primordial molecule gave birth to the types of organisms that currently inhabit the Earth, yet accumulating evidence indicates that RNA is a strong contender—a single type of molecule that would have been both the carrier of genetic information and the catalyst that replicated this information.
+This hypothesis—known by its shorthand name, "RNA World"—has become increasingly favored because of the early work of David Bartel.

 In 2001, Bartel created an RNA enzyme, or ribozyme, that could synthesize an RNA molecule that was complementary to a template strand, providing dramatic evidence for the idea that an RNA World is, in fact, feasible.
 At about the same time, he demonstrated that a single RNA molecule can fold into more than one structure and catalyze multiple reactions—showing that a single molecule could potentially evolve into seemingly unrelated enzymes.

 Although Bartel's studies of the types of catalysis that potentially occurred on the early earth have changed the way scientists think about RNA and evolution, he is best known for his more recent studies of the roles that regulatory RNAs play in contemporary biology.
 Bartel has been especially interested in small snippets of RNA, called microRNAs, which direct the "silencing" of messenger RNAs of genes in plants and animals.